clinaresl/ksearch/domains/README.md

 # Usage #

 All solvers acknowledge the flags `--version` and `--help`.
-Other than these, they also honour the following directives:
+Other than these, they also honour a number of mandatory and optional directives.

+Typically, the mandatory arguments are the following:

 * `--solvers:` Every domain-dependent solver provides a collection of solvers to choose from: